Child Trust Fund

 How much a Child Trust Fund may be worth in the future depends on a number of things, such as how much has been paid in and the performance of the fund.

-As the fund is invested in stocks and shares, the value can fall as well as rise, meaning your child could get back less than has been paid in.
+Important: If the fund is invested in stocks and shares, the value can fall as well as rise, meaning your child could get back less than has been paid in.

 The money held in a Child Trust Fund account is free from income or capital gains tax.